Lauder Greenway Estate: Outbuildings

 The grounds begin with a 1500 ft driveway accessed through a three-bedroom gatehouse then a forest.
 Within the main compound, there is a stone carriage house with a clock tower, a six-car garage, and multiple greenhouses.

 A 16-sided pool faces the Long Island Sound, accompanied by an adjoining spa and a nearby Victorian tea pagoda turned pool house, plus a grass tennis court.
 The antique squash court has been converted into an unknown space.

 Gardens and waterfront

-A cast-iron gate swings open onto sunken gardens meticulously manicured, tropical plants like palm trees grace the terraced lawns abut a full, private, century-old apple orchard.
+A cast-iron gate swings open onto sunken gardens.
+Palm trees grace the terraced lawns above a private, century-old apple orchard.

 The estate has roughly one mile of water frontage and a private island off the coast.
 The banks of the property are perched above a sandy beach, also private to the estate, accessible by wooden stairs.
 The backyard sits 40 feet above mean tide, meaning it remains a safe distance from the sea.